South Korea won't arrest Samsung heir apparent in corruption scandal

 Having its leader named as a bribery suspect is the last thing Samsung needs right now.
 The company continues to dig itself out of the troubles from the massive recall of its defective Galaxy Note 7 smartphone.

-On Monday in a public hearing, Choi denied taking any part in the merger.
+In a public hearing Monday, Choi denied taking any part in the merger.
 "Even if I knew, I could not have passed on any information because I have no knowledge about mergers or hedge funds, anything like that, in the first place," she said, according to Reuters.